tamer98/Path_Finder_Ai/README.md

 - Increasing or decreasing the focus on the map.
 - Animation of background colors.
 - Creation of images by AI for each route.
-- Database storage for selecting routes and generated images.
+- Database storage for generated routes and generated images.

 ## Demo